Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Xero

-Xero is a New Zealand-based company with nearly 1 million subscribers.
-The software is designed for small businesses, but it has extra features that make it more versatile.
+Xero is a New Zealand-based company with over 4 million subscribers.
+Its accounting software is designed for small businesses but includes comprehensive features that make it more versatile.

-Xero offers a mobile app for iOS and Android as well as a desktop app, so you can access the software across all of your devices.
-Also, you get a discount if you sign up for a six-month plan.
+Xero offers mobile apps for iOS and Android, as well as a desktop app, so you can access the software across all your devices.
+New customers also get a 30-day free trial.

 Key features of Xero